-Unlike other flavored vinegars, it has only three ingredients: raw organic apple cider vinegar (with the "mother"), organic honey, and organic blueberries, so you can reap all of the benefits of ACV without any artificial ingredients.
+Unlike other flavored vinegars, it has only three ingredients: raw organic apple cider vinegar (with the "mother"), organic honey, and organic blueberries.

-If you’re not a fan of blueberry, or you just want to switch things up, Vermont Village also has cranberry, turmeric, and ginger sipping vinegars that are equally delicious and nutritious.
+If you’re not a fan of blueberry, or you just want to switch things up, Vermont Village also has cranberry, turmeric, and ginger sipping vinegars that are equally delicious.

-Best Tonic: Shire City Herbals Fire Cider Apple Cider Vinegar Wellness Tonic
+Best Spicy Kick: Shire City Herbals Fire Cider Apple Cider Vinegar Wellness Tonic

 Fire Cider isn’t just a name.
 Made with a combination of organic apple cider vinegar, habanero, horseradish, garlic, and ginger, this apple cider vinegar tonic from Shire City Herbals really brings the heat.
-The original formula was made by herbalist Rosemary Gladstar, who was looking for a way to offer the benefits of vinegar to the masses in the 1970s.
+The original formula was made by herbalist Rosemary Gladstar in the 1970s.

-The original version has honey in it to cut some of the heat, but it also comes in a honey-free option, if you’re looking for something that’s vegan-friendly or free of sugar.
+The original version has honey in it to cut some of the heat, but it also comes in a honey-free option.

 Best Gummies: Zhou Nutrition Apple Cider Vinegar Gummies

-If you want the benefits of apple cider vinegar without the face-puckering taste, the Zhou Nutrition Apple Cider Vinegar Gummies are for you.
-They’re made from raw organic apple cider vinegar, so they have all of the benefits of the "mother," combined with a small amount of sweeteners, like organic cane sugar, to mute the acidity and make them a little more taste bud-friendly.
+If you want apple cider vinegar without the face-puckering taste, the Zhou Nutrition Apple Cider Vinegar Gummies are for you.
+They’re made from raw organic apple cider vinegar, so they still have the "mother," combined with a small amount of sweeteners, like organic cane sugar, to mute the acidity and make them a little more taste bud-friendly.

-Zhou also adds a natural harvest apple flavor that’s made from real fruit, so, unlike with other gummies on the market, you don’t have to worry about artificial ingredients negating the effects of the vinegar itself.
+Zhou also adds a natural harvest apple flavor that’s made from real fruit, unlike other gummies on the market.

 Best Capsules: Paleovalley Apple Cider Vinegar Complex

 If you prefer to reap the benefits of apple cider vinegar without any taste or flavor at all, the Paleovalley Apple Cider Vinegar Complex is your best bet.
-The main ingredient—organic raw apple cider vinegar—is dried, turned into a powder, and coupled with four other organic superfoods, turmeric, ginger, Ceylon cinnamon, and lemon, in an easy-to-take capsule.
+The main ingredient—organic raw apple cider vinegar—is dried, turned into a powder, and coupled with turmeric, ginger, Ceylon cinnamon, and lemon, in an easy-to-take capsule.

-The capsules themselves are non-GMO, gluten-free, soy-free, grain-free, and dairy-free, and there are no artificial binders or fillers, so while the brand speaks to the paleo crowd, they’re a great fit for any dietary preferences.
+The capsules themselves are non-GMO, gluten-free, soy-free, grain-free, and dairy-free, and there are no artificial binders or fillers.

 Why Trust The Spruce Eats?